For bio details of a team member, click on their photo

 Caroline Anipah is the Programme Officer of DUBAWA, Ghana.
 She holds an MPhil in Communication Studies and an undergraduate degree in English and Political Science from the University of Ghana.
 She is a trained journalist and has engaged in various research activities with notable institutions including Ghana Statistical Service, German Development Institute (GIZ) and the USAID Evaluate for Health over the years.
 She has also worked with the Media Foundation for West Africa (MFWA) on a regional (West Africa-wide) comprehensive research on the state of the media.
 She brings to the project and team, her experience in both media and research.

-Temilade Onilede is a researcher and the Programme Assistant for Dubawa, Nigeria.
+Temilade Onilede is a Programme Officer for Dubawa, Nigeria.
 She holds an undergraduate degree in Performing Arts From the University of Ilorin, Ilorin Kwara State.

 She is a trained journalist, with good research and writing skills, coupled with her knowledge in Journalism; a personable character and an engaging mind who is well skilled in the field of fact-checking and verification.